 Not to be missed:

-During the following week you can expect the madness to continue with the ‘The Parade of Extermination’ at 9:00pm on Passeig de la Ribera on Tuesday the 28th of February.
+During the following week you can expect the madness to continue with the ‘The Parade of Extermination’ at 9:00pm on Passeig de la Ribera on Tuesday the 13th of February.
 You can expect more cool costumes and dancing with colorful floats!
-Finally on Ash Wednesday ‘The Burial of the King’ commences at 7:30pm at Plaça Ajuntament, while the festival officially wraps up with the ‘Burial of the Sardine’ taking place at 8:30pm on Passeig de la Ribera.
-The tradition goes that the ‘King of Carnestoltes’ makes an appearance on the first Thursday of the celebrations, absorbs everyone’s sins throughout the weekend, and ‘dies’ during the rituals on the 1st, in which everyone exchanges their festive garb for black mourning attire, marking the end of the festival and the beginning of Lent.
+Finally on Ash Wednesday ‘The Farewell of the King’ commences at 7:30pm at Plaça Ajuntament, while the festival officially wraps up with the ‘Burial of the Sardine’ taking place at 8:30pm on Passeig de la Ribera.
+The tradition goes that the ‘King of Carnestoltes’, who is the ‘Carnival King’ is present at the carnival where he presides over masked balls, Carnival processions and other parades, until Ash Wednesday.
+Then, on Carnival Tuesday he is tried and condemned to death for his misrule.
+After reading out his will, which is always embedded with the idea that people should lead their lives in a carefree fashion, he is ‘burned’ in a public place.
+In this way, the Carnival King is used as a scapegoat, is a symbol that Carnival is over and Lent has begun, that is, seven weeks of austerity and abstinence.

 Traditions and Festivities at Carnival in Sitges

-Carnival, or Carnaval as it is known here, officially kicks off on the 23rd of February this year.
-The following day, named ‘Jueves Ladero’, or ‘Fatty Thursday’, is dedicated to feasting before the Lenten period.
+Carnival, or Carnaval as it is known here, officially kicks off on the 8th of February this year.
+The same day, named ‘Jueves Ladero’, or ‘Fatty Thursday’, is dedicated to feasting before the Lenten period.
 Free ‘churros’ will be on offer and you can even take part in a tortilla-eating contest, before the King makes his first appearance.

 The following day, celebrations continue throughout the day and night.
 Parades line the streets, while everyone shares in the party atmosphere.
 Almost all attendees of the Carnival in Sitges dress in brightly colored masks and exotic costumes over the weekend.

-On Wednesday, 1st of March, the final festivities take place.
+On Wednesday 14th February the final festivities take place.
 Individuals celebrate their last and ever-so-sweet moments before the onset of Lent, indulging in their favorite dishes and desserts and preparing for the ‘burial of the sardine’ the following day.
 In this tradition, a sardine is buried at the beach, to symbolize the beginning of the great fast before Easter.

 Why Choose Sitges?